Focus Financial Partners Inc. (FOCS) Shares Down Despite Recent Market Volatility

 FOCS’s Market Performance

-The stock of Focus Financial Partners Inc. (FOCS) has seen a 3.23% increase in the past week, with a 11.99% rise in the past month, and a 35.80% gain in the past quarter.
-The volatility ratio for the week is 0.26%, and the volatility levels for the past 30 days are at 1.18% for FOCS.
-The simple moving average for the last 20 days is 2.75% for FOCS stock, with a simple moving average of 33.92% for the last 200 days.
+The stock of Focus Financial Partners Inc. (FOCS) has seen a -0.46% decrease in the past week, with a 1.86% rise in the past month, and a 40.38% gain in the past quarter.
+The volatility ratio for the week is 0.30%, and the volatility levels for the past 30 days are at 0.68% for FOCS.
+The simple moving average for the last 20 days is 1.65% for FOCS stock, with a simple moving average of 32.25% for the last 200 days.

 Analysts’ Opinion of FOCS